Preparing Resolutions for the Delegate Assembly

 - as an original signature or a collection of signatures mailed with the resolution;

-- as an individual signature or a collection of signatures faxed with the resolution text, with the original of the fax forwarded to the MLA office within seven business days; or
+- as an individual signature or a collection of signatures faxed with the resolution text, with the original of the fax mailed to the MLA office so that it arrives within seven business days of the deadline; or

-- as an individual or a collective statement of support e-mailed with the resolution text, with printouts of the original e-mail messages signed by each originator or supporter and forwarded to the MLA office within seven business days.
+- as an individual or a collective statement of support e-mailed with the resolution text, with printouts of the original e-mail messages signed by each originator or supporter and mailed to the MLA office so that they arrive within seven business days of the deadline.

 Following Conventional Form